 What does your startup focus on?

 Matt: Our startup, Buyethdomains.com, is basically like a GoDaddy for blockchain based domain names and all of the services around that.
 Our database is secure because it is on a blockchain.
-The easiest way to explain it is from the perspective that we are building software to prevent consumers from being victims of phishing, the tools we developed will directly help to prevent these types of hacks by allowing users and businesses to register names on the blockchain.
+The easiest way to explain it is from the perspective that we are building software to prevent consumers from being victims of phishing.
+The tools we develop will directly help to prevent these types of hacks by allowing users and businesses to register names on the blockchain.
 Using DNS text records, we will enable users to verify their social identities and website ownership, which will help reduce phishing scams.
-We started a year ago and thought we would do it in a month, but we saw that there were a lot of technical pieces, so we built middleware, we built some software to make it easier to interact.
+We started a year ago and thought we would do it in a month.
+But we saw that there were a lot of technical pieces, so we built middleware, we built some software to make it easier to interact.
 On our winding path journey, we ended up building a lot of tools that we think will make building this a little faster.